UPPMAX/HPC-python/docs/prereqs.rst

 Coding
 ------

 - Basic knowledge of Python.
+You can:

+    - Find a Python module <!-- TODO: RJCB: add links to Day 1 -->
+    - Load a Python module of a specific version
+    - Start the Python interpreter
+    - Run a Python script

 - We won't test your skills though.
 - Rather you will learn to understand the ecosystems and navigations for using Python on a HPC cluster.